-- If the drug possession offense occurred within 1,000 feet of a school, public park, school bus or certain other buildings, you may be required to complete 100 hours of community service in addition to serving the terms of the other penalties.
+- A drug possession offense occurring within 1,000 feet of a school, public park, school bus, or certain other buildings, may require you to complete 100 hours of community service in addition to serving the terms of the other penalties.

 - You could face further charges if the marijuana drug possession offense occurred while you were operating a motor vehicle (OWI) or if you were in illegal possession of a firearm at the time of the arrest.

 You Are Not Guilty Until You Are Convicted™

 Possession of marijuana or substances containing THC is illegal for any purpose in Wisconsin.
 Even marijuana which has been legally prescribed in a state which allows medical marijuana becomes contraband in Wisconsin.

 Under the Wisconsin Controlled Substances Act THC is considered a Schedule I Controlled Substance in the same category as LSD, heroin, and PCP.
 Schedule I substances are considered under the law to have no accepted medical application, regardless of out-of-state prescription orders.
 These distinctions are especially important for visitors from states where the laws are more lenient.

 Just minutes from Milwaukee, Kenosha and Waukesha, drug possession lawyer Tom Grieve has achieved a remarkable record for getting possession charges dropped or reduced.
 When you or someone you know is facing drug possession or drug smuggling charges in Wisconsin you need a highly experienced Milwaukee criminal defense attorney who will produce a case-winning drug defense strategy.
 Our Milwaukee lawyers perform a detailed case analysis to evaluate the evidence, protect your rights, and produce the best drug defense options.

 As one of the most respected criminal defense law firms in Milwaukee or Kenosha , our Wisconsin drug possession lawyers treat your case with the personal attention it deserves.
 If you are facing OWI penalties with your drug possession charges, you need a lawyer versed in both areas.
 The Grieve Law LLC Milwaukee drug lawyers are exceptionally skilled at defining case-winning defense strategies for drug charges.

 Is Medical Marijuana Legal in Wisconsin?